 It is recommended to use synchronous processing only if you need to leverage the advantages.

-Processing of synchronous tasks starts immediately after an object or document matching a subscription is changed.
+Processing of synchronous tasks starts immediately after an object or page matching a subscription is changed.
 Unlike asynchronous processing, where the logging and processing is postponed until the application reaches EndRequest, synchronous processing sends the data instantly to the subscribed connectors.

 Incoming tasks - From external applications to Kentico

 The inbound direction allows you to transfer changes from external applications to Kentico by sending data to the Integration bus.
 The system stores the data in a queue, later takes it from the queue, and processes it on a regular basis or on your request.
 Processing of incoming tasks is always asynchronous.

 Your task as a developer is to implement methods that help the system log the correct data into the queue.
 You need to convert the external object to a corresponding internal object or page, and supply translation information if you want to preserve foreign key bindings:

 There are two ways to implement the communication between Kentico and your external system: